prisma/prisma1/content/04-Reference/04-Functions/03-Hooks.md

 ## Transform Input Arguments

-Functions used for the `TRANSFORM_ARGUMENT` hook point can do arbitrary transformations on input arguments or abort an incoming GraphQL mutation all together.
+Functions used for the `operationBefore` hook point can do arbitrary transformations on input arguments or abort an incoming GraphQL mutation all together.

 ### Examples